kushalpatil121/SEDOL_Validator_casestudy/README.md

 # SEDOL_Validator_casestudy

-This is the case study for 10FA.
+This is the SEDOL Validator.
-Its SEDOL Validator.
 Where we pass 7 char SEDOL value and we get result.

 The objective of this exercise is to implement a SEDOL checker in C# based on requirements provided below.
 The following provides some background information around SEDOL validation: